 Phablets and mini-tablets have emerged as a new category of mobile devices.
 What do we know about surveys taking on those devices?

 Phablets are smartphone devices with a display between 5 to 7 inches.
-A mini-tablet is a tablet with a screens size ranging from 7 to 9 inches.
-Phablet growth among Android users have doubled over the past year, and now represent close to 14% of all Android phones.
-Smartphone buyers are seeking bigger screen sizes for consuming videos, online games and other multimedia content.
+A mini-tablet is a tablet with the size of a screen ranging from 7 to 9 inches.
+Phablet growth among Android users have doubled over the past year and now represent close to 14% of all Android phones.
+Smartphone buyers are seeking bigger screen sizes for consuming videos, online games, and other multimedia content.